BestDefense-io/OWASPWebGoatPHP/DOCKER_README.md

 1. Wait for MySQL to be ready
 2. Update the application configuration to use the correct database host
 3. Create the database if it doesn't exist
-4. Import the initial schema if the database is empty
+4. Import the initial schema if the database is empty (with foreign key checks disabled)

 ## Available Commands